ircdocs/modern-irc/_includes/modern-appendix.md

       Format: INVEX=[character]
        Empty: I

-The `INVEX` parameter indicates that the server supports invite exceptions, as specified in the [invite exemption](#invite-exemption-channel-mode) channel mode section.
+The `INVEX` parameter indicates that the server supports invite exemptions, as specified in the [invite exemption](#invite-exemption-channel-mode) channel mode section.

-The value is OPTIONAL and when not specified indicates that the letter `"I"` is used as the channel mode for invite exceptions.
-If the value is specified, the character indicates the letter which is used for invite exceptions.
+The value is OPTIONAL and when not specified indicates that the letter `"I"` is used as the channel mode for invite exemptions.
+If the value is specified, the character indicates the letter which is used for invite exemptions.

 Examples: